byronka/minum/docs/development_handbook.md

 Step-by-step guide for installing Java on Windows:
 --------------------------------------------------

-1. Download the binary by clicking [here](https://jdk.java.net/21/) and selecting the Windows/x64 zip.
+1. Download the binary by visiting the [Oracle JDK download page](https://www.oracle.com/java/technologies/downloads/#java21) and selecting the Windows/x64 zip.
 2. Uncompress the zip file
 3. Add the home directory to your path.
 The home directory of Java is the one with "bin" and "conf" directories, among others. if you, for example, uncompressed the